 So we come back to the idea of lessons.
 Do you want to develop a fingerpicking style?
 Classical guitar lessons can help build independence of the fingers on the right hand.
 Do you want to play solos?
 A teacher skilled with music theory can teach you how to think on the fly.

 After about two years, you will likely have developed more complex single-note lines and string-skipping riffs.
-If you have worked on improvisation, you might feel comfortable trying solos and lead guitar during this phase.
+If you have worked on improvisation, you might feel comfortable trying solos and learning how to play lead guitar during this phase.

 If you can play bar chords, lead riffs, and improvisations, you can safely call yourself an intermediate guitar player.
 Coincidentally, this will also be the time you realize how little you know.

 At this point, your ear will have developed to recognize “easy” and “hard” guitar playing.
 You will have “learned” to play songs but probably begun to wonder why it just doesn’t sound the same when you play them.

 Your guitar life now consists of developing a personal tone and improving technique to play faster, more complicated music with the raw mechanics under your belt.
 You will find that the more you learn, the less you know.